-What's the difference between fixed rate and variable rate mortgages in Saskatchewan?
+What's the difference between a fixed rate and variable rate mortgage in Saskatchewan?

-In Saskatchewan, most mortgages are fixed rate loans.
-The stability and peace of mind a fixed rate mortgage offers is hard to dismiss.
+In Saskatchewan, most mortgages are fixed-rate loans.
+The stability and peace of mind that a fixed-rate mortgage offers is hard to dismiss.
 In Saskatchewan's largest city, Saskatoon, 83.7% of mortgages are fixed rate.
 In the province's capital, Regina, 87% of mortgages are fixed rate, which is the highest amongst all major Canadian cities.

-Outside of Saskatchewan's urban centers of Saskatoon and Regina, 80.2% of mortgages are fixed rate loans.
+Outside of Saskatchewan's urban centres of Saskatoon and Regina, 80.2% of mortgages are fixed-rate loans.
 Overall, Saskatchewan has the highest proportion of mortgages that are fixed rate.

 What's the difference between an open term and closed term mortgage?